Jessica Zibung – Project Manager

 Emily, 22, is an emerging writer working on her first manuscript.
 Before moving to Melbourne she worked as an editor for the online edition of Vietnam’s national newspaper.
 In 2014 her work was long listed for the Joanne Burns Award and published by Spineless Wonders.
 Recently she received the Melbourne Young Writers Award in both her category and age bracket.
 Emily currently studies the Associate Degree in Professional Writing and Editing at RMIT.

 Nikki’s passion lies within everything creative, from music and photography, to art direction and magazine layout.
-Her career goals are to incorporate her writing and art, move her way up into the freelance writing world, photograph live bands and continue to defy her chronic health issues.
+Her career goals are to incorporate her writing and art, move her way up into the freelance writing world, photograph live bands and continue to defy her chronic illnesses.
 Between her university studies and her work with Visible ink, she slowly works on a novella, a book of short stories, as well as content for Youth Central.

 Emily Anderson – Editing Team & Grants Team

 Before children Emily was a lawyer.
 She now divides her time wrangling children, home renovations, the Associate Degree in Professional Writing and Editing at RMIT and copious amounts of laundry.
 She enjoys writing personal profiles where the sum of a person can be encapsulated in a handful of pithy sentences.
 Sometimes she’s quite sarcastic.
 Hopefully the three degrees will amount to employment as a professional writer and editor.